 The International Wine Challenge (IWC) chose the Tolpuddle Vineyard Chardonnay 2018 as their Champion White Wine for 2020.
 In total, the wine picked up five trophies: Champion White Wine 2020, International Chardonnay Trophy, Australian White Trophy, Australian Chardonnay Trophy and Tasmanian Chardonnay Trophy.

-It’s the first time a Tasmanian wine has collected the Champion White Trophy and the first time in seven years the trophy has gone to an Aussie producer.
-Australia was also one of the highest performing countries at this year’s event, with four wines included in the top 30.
+It’s the first time a Tasmanian wine has won the Champion White Trophy and the first time in seven years the trophy has gone to an Aussie producer.
+Australia was also one of the highest performing countries at this year’s event.
+There were four Aussie wines in the top 30.

-The IWC judges described the chardonnay as: “Bright lemon yellow with a subtle, elegant and restrained aroma of lemon sherbet and fruity mineral tones on the nose.
+The judges described the chardonnay as: “Bright lemon yellow with a subtle, elegant, restrained aroma of lemon sherbet and fruity mineral tones on the nose.
 Pristine and angular, yet delicate on the palate with well-balanced oak.
 Long textural finish with beautiful poise, balance and charm.”
 That’s pretty enough to put in a book.
-Or a bottle.
+Or on a bottle.

-Last year, Tolpuddle’s 2017 Chardonnay was awarded the Tasmanian Chardonnay Trophy, Australian Chardonnay Trophy and Australian White Trophy, also with 97/100 points.
+Tolpuddle’s 2017 Chardonnay won three awards last year, including the Tasmanian Chardonnay Trophy, Australian Chardonnay Trophy and Australian White Trophy.

-The Tolpuddle Vineyard, located in the Coal River Valley just 20 minutes outside of Hobart, is recognised as one of the finest vineyards in the island state.
-Since acquiring the 20-hectare vineyard in 2011 after a road-trip to Tasmania, wine industry veterans Martin Shaw and Michael Hill Smith (who is Australia’s first qualified Master of Wine) have invested heavily in improving all aspects of the vineyard and are fully committed to seeing it recognised as one of Australia’s greatest single vineyard sites.
+Tolpuddle Vineyard is located in the Coal River Valley, 20 minutes outside of Hobart.
+It’s considered one of Tasmania’s finest vineyards.
+Since acquiring the 20-hectare vineyard in 2011 after a road trip to Tasmania, wine industry veterans Martin Shaw and Michael Hill Smith (Australia’s first Master of Wine) have invested heavily in improving all aspects of the vineyard.
+Their goal is to have it recognised as one of Australia’s best single vineyard sites.

-The vineyard is named after the Tolpuddle Martyrs, whose “reward” for starting England’s first agrarian union was to be transported to Tasmania as convicts.
+The vineyard is named after the Tolpuddle Martyrs.
+These six agricultural labourers from the village of Tolpuddle in Dorset started England’s first agrarian union.
+Their “reward” was to be transported to Tasmania as convicts.